 Aeroexpress is a dynamic company that provides rail passenger transportation services, covering routes between Moscow and airports of the Moscow Air Cluster (Vnukovo, Domodedovo, and Sheremetyevo).
 It was founded in 2005.

 Aeroexpress is an integral part of the Moscow Region’s modern transport system.
 Given the level of traffic congestion along the major highways, the company provides passengers with a convenient and dependable way of travelling between Moscow and its airports.
-The rail terminals which Aeroexpress trains depart from are conveniently located in the vicinity of stations on the Circle Line of the Moscow Metro.
+The rail terminals and stations which Aeroexpress trains depart from are conveniently located near the Moscow Metropolitan and Moscow Central Circle stations.

-In 2018, a total of 12.1 million passengers opted for Aeroexpress services.
-Since it was established, the company has already transported over 100 million passengers.
+In 2019, over 12 million passengers opted for Aeroexpress services.
+Since it was established, Aeroexpress has transported over 142 million passengers.

-In October 2017, Aeroexpress put its double-deck trains, produced by the Swiss company Stadler, into operation.
-New-generation vehicles run along the Kievsky Rail Terminal –Vnukovo Airport route and the Paveletsky Rail Terminal – Domodedovo Airport route.
-The company operates a total of eleven double-deck trains.
-The new trains can reach the speed of 160 km/h.
-Each carriage is furnished with several screens, sockets, easily adjustable comfortable seats, and baggage racks.
+In October 2017, Aeroexpress put double-decker trains, produced by the Swiss company Stadler, into operation.
+The new-generation trains serve the Odintsovo – Belorussky Rail Terminal – Sheremetyevo Airport and Paveletsky Rail Terminal – Domodedovo Airport routes.
+The company operates a total of eleven double-decker trains.
+Each carriage features several screens, power sockets, easily adjustable comfortable seats, and baggage racks.
 The company also operates seven single-decker vehicles, which were manufactured at the Demikhovsky Engineering Plant, and two high-speed Lastochka trains.

-The maintenance and repair of the rolling stock takes place at the company’s depot.
+The maintenance and repair of the rolling stock take place at the company’s depot.
 It was established in 2012 at the leased area of the Ilich locomotive depot.
-Aeroexpress is the first private suburban passenger carrier to independently serve its operating rolling stock.
+Aeroexpress is the first private suburban passenger carrier to serve its operating rolling stock independently.

-Passengers can purchase Aeroexpress tickets from Aeroexpress ticket offices and ticket vending machines, at the turnstiles using the Pay@Gate service, via the company’s website at www.aeroexpress.ru, via the Aeroexpress mobile app (for iOS and Android), and from mobile ticket clerks at the airports.
+Passengers can purchase Aeroexpress tickets from Aeroexpress ticket offices and ticket vending machines, at the turnstiles using the Pay@Gate service, via the company’s website at www.aeroexpress.ru and the Aeroexpress mobile app (for iOS and Android), as well as from mobile ticket sales clerks at the airports.

-Various payment options are available, including MasterCard PayPass and Visa payWave, Maestro, MIR, Union Pay, JCB, and Troika cards.
-Moreover, travellers can opt for the Apple Pay contactless payment service, which can be also used via the Aeroexpress mobile app.
+Various payment options are available to Aeroexpress passengers, including MasterCard PayPass and Visa payWave, Maestro, MIR, Union Pay, JCB, and Troika cards.
+Moreover, travellers can opt for the Apple Pay and Samsung Pay contactless payment service, which can also be used via the Aeroexpress mobile app.

-The Aeroexpress quality management system is certified as complying with the requirements of the ISO 9001:2015 international standard.
+Aeroexpress’ quality management system is certified as complying with the requirements of the ISO 9001:2015 international standard.

 In its operations, Aeroexpress protects the interests of disadvantaged social groups.
-Upon request, physically challenged passengers are able to receive assistance from a personal assistant free of charge.
-Train carriages are equipped with folding ramps to accommodate the needs of wheelchair users, as well as special seats and toilet facilities adapted for disabled people.
+Upon request, physically challenged passengers can receive assistance from a personal assistant free of charge.
+Train carriages feature folding ramps to accommodate the needs of wheelchair users, as well as individual seats and toilet facilities adapted for disabled people.
 The ticket offices at the company’s terminals are equipped with special intercom stations for hearing impaired people.
 The platforms at rail terminals and Aeroexpress terminals are equipped with tactile plates, enabling visually challenged passengers to move on their own.
-The new double-deck carriages are equipped with unique lifts, which are used to transport passengers in wheelchairs between the decks.
+The company’s double-decker trains are fitted with unique lifts, which are used to transport passengers in wheelchairs between the decks.

 Aeroexpress holds a certificate attesting that its corporate activities fully comply with the ISO 26000:2010 international standard, Social Responsibility Guidance.
-The certificate was issued by the Russian National Association of Rail Transport Employers.
+The document was issued by the Russian National Association of Rail Transport Employers.